nasa/fprime/docs/v1.5/UsersGuide/api/cmake/API.md

 ```
 ### fprime Executable With Autocoding/Dependencies ###

-Developers can make executables or other utilites that take advantage of fprime autocoding
+Developers can make executables or other utilities that take advantage of fprime autocoding
 and fprime dependencies.
 These can be registered using the same executable registrar function
 but should specify a specific executable name.

 ```
-set(EXECUTABLE_NAME "MyUtitlity")
+set(EXECUTABLE_NAME "MyUtility")

 set(SOURCE_FILES
   "${CMAKE_CURRENT_LIST_DIR)/ModuleAi.xml"